- Come to RTU

 Application has to be done online in outgoingexchange.rtu.lv.
 Participants of the programme will be selected in competition based on the average mark, language test and interview’s results.

 Before applying Student has to do following:

 INFORMATIVE EVENTS – In September and February all interested persons are invited to participate in informative events about Erasmus+ programme.
 There are discussed and explained various issues related to the selection process and Erasmus+ scholarships.
 Information about events you can find at outgoingexchange.rtu.lv.

-APPLICATION DEADLINES – Application for Erasmus+ study mobility in spring term 2018 has to be submitted online in outgoingexchange.rtu.lv, attaching all necessary documents (CV, Transcript of records, Language test certificates if available).
+APPLICATION DEADLINES – Application for Erasmus+ study mobility in autumn term 2018 has to be submitted online in outgoingexchange.rtu.lv, attaching all necessary documents (CV, Transcript of records, Language test certificates if available).